Answered By: Library Services Last Updated: Sep 12, 2025 Views: 37

 For further advice, get in touch with the Academic Success Team.

-Databases where LJMU Library have activated AI features;
+Databases where LJMU Library have activated AI features

 -